 On many occasions, it can be useful to separate populations of one and the same precipitate type to facilitate interpretation of the results.
-For the present example, this is easily done by introduction of an additional precipitate phase FCC_A1#01_P1.
-Create an additional precipitate based on the FCC_A1#01 parent phase in the 'phase status' dialog.
-Highlight the FCC_A1#01 phase and press 'Create ...' for a new precipitate phase.
+For the present example, this is easily done by introduction of an additional precipitate phase FCC\A1#01\P1.
+Create an additional precipitate based on the FCC\A1#01 parent phase in the 'phase status ....' dialog.
+Highlight the FCC\A1#01 phase and press 'Create ...' for a new precipitate phase.Go to the 'Precipitate' tab and initalize the new phase with 25 classes.